VBaldych/cli-commerce-parser/README.md

 # CLI Commerce Parser

-This is Symfony application for parsing products from Rozetka shop.
+This is Symfony application for parsing products from online shop.

+As a shop for parsing I have chosen 'Moyo'.

-As a parser XPath component I use [Symfony DOM Crawler](https://symfony.com/doc/current/components/dom_crawler.html)
+As a XPath parser component I use [Symfony DOM Crawler](https://symfony.com/doc/current/components/dom_crawler.html)

 For building API endpoint I use [API Platform](https://symfony.com/doc/6.4/the-fast-track/en/26-api.html)

-Async data process based on Queues feat.
+Async data process based on queues feat.
 RabbitMQ.

 ## Installation